Megacity: Growth

-For almost five hundred years, Rome was the largest, wealthiest, and most politically important city in Europe.
-Its population passed one million people by the end of the 1st century BC.
+For almost five hundred years, during the period of the Republic and later of the Empire, Rome was the largest, wealthiest, and most politically important city of the ancient world, rulling over Europe, Western Asia and Northern Africa.
+Population estimates of 750,000–1,000,000 people by the end of the 1st century BC are generally given by scholars; however, that would require population densities as high as 72,150 per square kilometre.
+If densities were similar to those in the well-preserved cities of Pompeii and Ostia, the population would be around 500,000.
 Rome's population started declining in 402 AD when Flavius Honorius, Western Roman Emperor from 395 to 423, moved the government to Ravenna and Rome's population declined to a mere 20,000 during the Early Middle Ages, reducing the sprawling city to groups of inhabited buildings interspersed among large areas of ruins and vegetation.